 - Have abnormal bleeding between menstrual cycles

 - Consistent bleed-throughs, where you’re using more than your normal amount of feminine hygiene products

 - Bleeding lasts more than normal, 10 + days

 - Experience consistent constipation

 - Have abdominal bloating

-Some women use medications such as hormonal therapies to manage the painful periods; however, they don’t fully get rid of their fibroids and can affect people differently.
-Surgical options include removal of the fibroids (myomectomy) or simply the removal of uterus either partially or fully (hysterectomy).
+Some women use medications such as hormonal therapies to manage the painful periods.
+These medications rarely get rid of their fibroids and can affect some women differently.
+Surgical options include removal of the fibroids (myomectomy) or removal of uterus (hysterectomy).

 Minimally invasive procedures like Uterine Fibroid Embolization (UFE) shrink fibroids, while eliminating symptoms.
 UFE is an outpatient procedure where the blood supply to the fibroids is blocked by injecting tiny particles.
 These tiny particles flow into the arteries supplying the fibroids with sustenance, and prevent more blood from entering the tumor.
 Once the tumor is cut off, it shrivels and dies without any surgery.
 During the next few days following treatment, the body absorbs the dying fibroids.
 UFE is known for its quick recovery period.
 The patient can return home the same day, and recover in the comfort of their home.
 After 3-7 days, the patient can return to their normal, daily activities and in 1-2 weeks, be fully recovered from symptoms.